techiediaries/techiediaries/_posts/2020/angular/2020-01-09-angular-9-tutorial-and-example.md

 These are the steps:

-- Angular 9 Tutorial, Step 1 - Installing Angular CLI 9
+-    Step 1 - Installing Angular CLI 9
-- Angular 9 Tutorial, Step 2 - Initializing our Project
+-    Step 2 - Initializing our Project
-- Angular 9 Tutorial, Step 3 - Understanding Angular Modules & Components
+-    Step 3 - Understanding Angular Modules & Components
-- Angular 9 Tutorial, Step 4 - Adding our HTML Template and Styles
+-    Step 4 - Adding our HTML Template and Styles
-- Angular 9 Tutorial, Step 5 - Understanding Angular Template Syntax
+-    Step 5 - Understanding Angular Template Syntax
-- Angular 9 Tutorial, Step 6 - Listenning for Click Events on the Buttons and Get their Associated Values
+-    Step 6 - Listenning for Click Events on the Buttons and Get their Associated Values
-- Angular 9 Tutorial, Step 7 - Displaying the Value of Variables in the Template
+-    Step 7 - Displaying the Value of Variables in the Template

 ## Prerequisites